Makanda254/Phase1-project/README.md

 # Description
 The application meets the following deliverables for a user;

-1. As a user, I should be able to search for specific songs, albums, or artists.The search results should be accurate and displayed in a user-friendly manner.
+1. As a user, I should be able to search for specific songs or artists.The search results should be accurate and displayed in a user-friendly manner.

-2. As a user, I should be able to create and manage playlists.The application should allow me to add songs to playlists and reorder them as needed.
+2. As a user, I should be able to create and manage playlists.The application should allow me to add songs to playlists and reorder them by deleting them.

 3. As a user, I should be able to provide feedback on songs (e.g., liking, disliking) to improve the recommendations over time."